Mobility Program Guidelines 2019

 - the final amount of administration funding used

-- a summary of key achievements, major outcomes and highlights (up to 150 words), and
+- a summary of key achievements, major outcomes and highlights, and

 - a list of publicity materials used to promote the Mobility Project and the New Colombo Plan.